-Municipalities also provide a package of free basic services to households who are financially vulnerable and struggle to pay for services.
-A household is classified as indigent if the family earns a combined income that is less than the threshold specified in the indigent policy of a municipal area.
-This threshold is set at R3 500 for the Prince Albert Municipality in 2022.
-The indigent household numbers in the Prince Albert municipal area fluctuated between 2019 to 2023.
-The number of indigent households fluctuated to 1 115 households in 2023 compared to 1 206 in 2022.
+A package of free basic services is provided to households who are financially vulnerable and who is struggling to pay for services.
+A household is classified as indigent if the family earns a combined income that is less than the threshold specified in the indigent policy of the municipality.
+This threshold is reviewed and set on an annual basis, in line with the Budget of the Municipality, as well as taking into account the population of the municipal area.